Dental Coverage Level

 Considering Delta Dental?
 With most carriers, knowing that your dentist is in the network is a simple way to get the best deal when you need care.
 If you're considering Delta Dental, you need to take it one step further.

 • If you choose a Bronze, Silver, or Gold option, there are actually two Delta Dental networks—PPO and Premier.
 Although the benefits are the same for both, you may have to pay more if your dentist is only a part of the Premier network.
-You can save more by seeing a Delta Dental dentist who participates in both the PPO and Premier networks, or by using any in-network dentist if you choose another insurance carrier on the exchange.
+You can save more by seeing a Delta Dental dentist who participates in both the PPO and Premier networks, or by using any in-network dentist if you choose another insurance carrier.

 • If you choose a Platinum option, the Delta Dental network goes by the name of “DeltaCare.”
 So you need to make sure your dentist is in the DeltaCare network—not just the Delta Dental network.
-You can also get the same deal by using any in-network dentist if you choose another insurance carrier on the exchange.
+You can also get the same deal by using any in-network dentist if you choose another insurance carrier.

 You can check if your provider is part of either network on https://www.yourbenefitsresources.com/tapestry or through Your Carrier Connection.